Hi I'm Marci.

 The Short Version

 Over time I learned that I experience life in mysterious and magical ways.
 My ability to nonverbally communicate with animals, to feel other people’s feelings, to see what was unseen, and to know about my great grandmother’s death before it happened were gifts that I learned to turn off out of fear at a young age or brush aside.
 After moving to Cairo, Egypt in my 20’s seeking answers after 9/11, I found myself at the beginning of a spiritual awakening.
 As I backpacked the region, I tasted a life where the Divine was front and center, something I hadn’t realized I was hungry for until I felt it.
-Upon returning to the States I did the “adult thing” got married, started a full time job in the government, and bought a house.
+Upon returning to the States I did the “adult thing” and got married, started a full time job in the government, and bought a house.
 By my mid-twenties, I achieved the “American Dream” and was surprised to discover I felt unfulfilled, lost, and disconnected from myself.

 I embarked on a long, winding, eclectic spiritual journey to find myself.
 I studied with spiritual teachers, healers, and mentors of diverse modern and ancient traditions.
 Along the way, I went through divorce, battled chronic illness, I learned how to hold my own heartbreak with the power of my love, I stepped into my personal power, I found my voice, I recovered my joy, heard my inner voice, followed my calling, and reconnected with the intuitive gifts I previously shunned or hid from myself and others for decades.
-Now I spend my days doing what I love, working with big hearted sensitive souls to own their personal power, tune into their inner wise woman, and live their truth.
+Now I spend my days doing what I love, working with big hearted sensitive souls to own their personal power, tune into their inner wisdom, and live their truth.
 I finally own the mysterious, magical, intuitive soul I am.

 now that you've read the 21st century hurry up and tell me version, My story is richer than this...Here’s the longer version